EndNote can add citations in Word almost automatically and also change from one citation style to another.

 You can click Reference Types and then select a Reference Type that is not yet defined and EndNote will add that Reference Type to the list of templates.
 However, the template details still have to be created.
 Most of the information in the template appears to be the names of fields in the EndNote reference data.
 When citing a reference, where a field name appears in the template, EndNote will put the data that is in that field (so, where the template says Author, EndNote will put the data from the Author field).
 Most of the punctuation in the template is also used as punctuation in the resulting citations (it is just copied into the citation).
 There are a few special characters in the templates that have a special meaning: the straight line (forced separation), a diamond symbol (link adjacent text), single backquotes (used for actually displaying text that happens to be a field name, such as DOI), and up arrows (that are used to offer alternate versions of singular and plural terms).
 Many of these items can be selected from the Insert Field button at the top right of the style editing window.

 For much more information, see the EndNote Style Editing Guide .
-(On that screen click the pdf link at the right.)
+(On that screen there are links for the Windows and Mac PDFs beneath the video.)
 Be sure to check the last section, "An Easier Way: Editing Existing Styles" which begins "A far easier way to create an EndNote Style is to edit a style that already exists and save it with a new name."
 Also helpful is a table beginning on page 37 about the special characters used in creating the templates for reference types.

 Most of this guide talks about adding citations as endnotes, not as footnotes, however, in this section is some information about using a footnote style.
 I will use the Chicago 16th Footnote style as an example.
 I only have limited experience in working with footnotes, so these are just introductory comments.
 When you have this style selected in Word, to add a footnote, you place the cursor in the document where you want to add a footnote and then use the Word menus and ribbons to insert the footnote number.
 In Word 2016 on the PC, the command to add a footnote is accessed through the References menu, then by clicking the Insert Footnote icon.
 This is in the Footnotes section toward the left of the ribbon.
 The Insert Footnote icon has the image AB¹.
 Clicking that icon in Word will add the superscript footnote number in the text and will start a footnote field at the foot of that page.
 While the cursor is in the footnote field, to add the actual reference, click the EndNote menu in Word, click the Insert Citation icon (the double quotes with the magnifying glass), in the window that opens in Word, search for the needed citation in the list of references from your open EndNote library or libraries, and then click the Insert button.
 That should add the selected citation into the footnote field.
 The Chicago footnote style is configured to also create a list of references that by default is displayed at the last of the text document.
 (The list can appear before a footnote if one appears on that same page.)
 If you need to add cited page(s) to the footnote, right-click the footnote reference, then point at Edit Citation(s) in the context menu, then click More in the sub-menu and put the cited page(s) in the Pages field.The information added for the cited page(s) will appear in the footnote reference, however, not in the list of references at the last of the document.
 (One journal article I cited had the same page number as part of the journal article reference, so that page number did appear in the reference list.)
 If you're citing a footnote in a document, you can input the cited page where the cited footnote appears (for example, page 100) followed by the footnote number (for example 1) as 100n1